aisingapore/synergos_ttp/README.md

     - `<MQ-HOST>` - Specify Synergos MQ's host.
 This is a mandatory declaration, since Synergos Director orchestratrates jobs across multiple grids.
     - `<MQ-PORT>` - Synergos MQ's allocated port

+Notice that MLFlow mount points are no longer necesary?
+That's because that functionality will be taken over by [Synergos Director](https://github.com/aimakerspace/synergos_director).

 An example of a *cluster* launch command is as follows:

 ```